emnnipal/react-ts-vite/README.md

 ## Tech Stack

-- React JS made with CRA
+- React JS with vite
+- TypeScript
 - Jest for testing
-- TypeScript